For Healthcare Providers

 Tobacco use is still the number one preventable cause of death and disease in Kansas.
 It is a risk factor for heart disease, stroke, diabetes, cancer, and other common chronic diseases.
 While the majority of tobacco users say they want to quit, only 4% to 7% of smokers are successful in quitting each year.
 Brief advice from you significantly increases the chances that your patient will try to quit and do so successfully.
 Smokers tell us health care professional advice to quit is an important motivator for attempting to stop smoking. . .and being successful.

-The TFW Medical Advisory Board is integral to the current organizational strategic plan.
+The TFW Medical Advisory Council is integral to the current organizational strategic plan.
 The goal is to engage health care providers to provide expert review of tobacco control efforts, input in identifying and sharing best practices, and promote awareness of TFW activities to coordinate community interventions.
 Health care professionals interested in participating should contact Kim Neufeld at firstname.lastname@example.org

 As a health care provider, what resources are available to help me support my patients in quitting?